astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - **Run After**: The earliest time the DAG can be scheduled.
 This date is shown in the Airflow UI, and may be the same as the end of the data interval depending on your DAG's timetable.
 - **Backfilling and Catchup**: We won't cover these concepts in depth here, but they can be related to scheduling.
 We recommend reading [the Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) on them to understand how they work and whether they're relevant for your use case.

-> Note: in this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
+> Note: In this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
 If you are using older versions of Airflow, review [this doc](https://airflow.apache.org/docs/apache-airflow/stable/faq.html#faq-what-does-execution-date-mean) for more on `execution_date`.

 ### Parameters